CORE4 Training Facility Added To DeKalb County Early Voting Locations

-“He’s building great young men and women, great individuals who will continue to make outstanding contributions, not just on the court, but off the court,” Thurmond said, referring to Millsap.
+“[Millsap] is building great young men and women, great individuals who will continue to make outstanding contributions, not just on the court, but off the court,” Thurmond said.

 Millsap wasn’t there for the occasion, but he said, “I chose to wear ‘Vote’ on my Denver Nuggets jersey during the 2020 NBA Playoffs to demonstrate my personal passion for the cause.”